- Eukaryotic Cells have a well-organized, membrane-bound nucleus and organelles.

 - Their genetic material is organized into chromosomes.

-- They have complex locomotory & cytoskeletal structures.
+- They have complex locomotory and cytoskeletal structures.

 1. Cell Membrane

-- Chemical studies on human RBCs show that cell membrane is composed of a lipid bilayer, protein & carbohydrate.
+- Chemical studies on human RBCs show that the cell membrane is composed of a lipid bilayer, protein, and carbohydrate.

-- Lipids (mainly phosphoglycerides) have outer polar head and the inner hydrophobic tails.
-So the non-polar tail of saturated hydrocarbons is protected from the aqueous environment.
+- Lipids (mainly phosphoglycerides) have an outer polar head and inner hydrophobic tails, protecting the non-polar tail of saturated hydrocarbons from the aqueous environment.

-- Ratio of protein and lipid varies in different cells.
-E.g. In human RBC, membrane has 52% protein and 40% lipids.
+- The ratio of protein and lipid varies in different cells.
+E.g., in human RBCs, the membrane has 52% protein and 40% lipids.

-- Based on the ease of extraction, membrane proteins are 2 types:
+- Based on ease of extraction, membrane proteins are two types:

-- Integral proteins: Partially or totally buried in membrane.
+- Integral proteins: Partially or totally buried in the membrane.

-- Peripheral proteins: Lie on the surface of membrane.
+- Peripheral proteins: Lie on the surface of the membrane.

 - Fluid mosaic model of cell membrane: Proposed by Singer & Nicolson (1972).
-According to this, the quasi-fluid nature of lipid enables lateral movement of proteins within the overall bilayer.
+The quasi-fluid nature of lipids enables lateral movement of proteins within the overall bilayer.
 This ability to move within the membrane is measured as its fluidity.

 Functions:

-- Due to the fluid nature, the plasma membrane can help in cell growth, formation of intercellular junctions, secretion, endocytosis, cell division etc.
+- Due to its fluid nature, the plasma membrane can help in cell growth, formation of intercellular junctions, secretion, endocytosis, and cell division.

-- Passive transport: It is the movement of molecules across the membrane along the concentration gradient (i.e., from higher concentration to the lower) without the expenditure of energy.
-It is 2 types:
+- Passive transport: Movement of molecules across the membrane along the concentration gradient (from higher to lower concentration) without energy expenditure.
+It is two types:

-- Simple diffusion: It is the movement of neutral solutes across the membrane.
+- Simple diffusion: Movement of neutral solutes across the membrane.

-- Osmosis: It is the movement of water by diffusion across the membrane.
+- Osmosis: Movement of water by diffusion across the membrane.

-Polar molecules cannot pass through the non-polar lipid bilayer.
-So they require membrane carrier protein for transport.
+- Polar molecules cannot pass through the non-polar lipid bilayer, so they require membrane carrier proteins for transport.

-- Active transport: It is the movement of molecules across the membrane against the concentration gradient (i.e. from lower to the higher concentration) with the expenditure of energy (ATP is utilized).
-E.g. Na+/K+ pump.
+- Active transport: Movement of molecules against the concentration gradient (from lower to higher concentration) with energy expenditure (ATP is utilized).
+E.g., Na+/K+ pump.

 2. Cell Wall

-- It is a non-living rigid structure found outer to the plasma membrane of fungi and plants.
+- A non-living rigid structure found outer to the plasma membrane of fungi and plants.

-- Cell wall of a young plant cell (primary wall) is capable of growth.
-It gradually diminishes as the cell matures and the secondary wall is formed on the inner side (towards membrane).
+- The cell wall of a young plant cell (primary wall) is capable of growth.
+It gradually diminishes as the cell matures, and the secondary wall forms on the inner side (towards the membrane).

-- The middle lamella is a layer containing calcium pectate which glues the neighbouring cells together.
-Cell wall and middle lamellae may be traversed by plasmodesmata.
-It connects the cytoplasm of neighbouring cells.
+- The middle lamella is a layer containing calcium pectate, which glues neighboring cells together.
+Cell wall and middle lamellae may be traversed by plasmodesmata, connecting the cytoplasm of neighboring cells.

-- It protects the cell from mechanical damage & infection.
+- Protects the cell from mechanical damage and infection.

-- It acts as barrier to undesirable macromolecules.
+- Acts as a barrier to undesirable macromolecules.

 3. Endomembrane System

-- It is a group of membranous organelles having coordinated functions.
+- A group of membranous organelles with coordinated functions.

-- They include endoplasmic reticulum (ER), Golgi complex, lysosomes and vacuoles.
+- Includes endoplasmic reticulum (ER), Golgi complex, lysosomes, and vacuoles.

 Endoplasmic Reticulum (ER)

-- These are a network of tiny tubular structures scattered in the cytoplasm.
+- A network of tiny tubular structures scattered in the cytoplasm.

-- ER divides the intracellular space into 2 compartments: luminal (inside ER) & extra luminal (cytoplasm).
+- Divides the intracellular space into two compartments: luminal (inside ER) and extra-luminal (cytoplasm).

-- Rough endoplasmic reticulum (RER): Bear ribosomes on their surface.
-RER is frequently observed in the cells actively involved in protein synthesis and secretion.
-They extend to the outer membrane of the nucleus.
+- Rough endoplasmic reticulum (RER): Bears ribosomes on its surface.
+Frequently observed in cells actively involved in protein synthesis and secretion.
+Extends to the outer membrane of the nucleus.

-- Smooth endoplasmic reticulum (SER): Ribosomes are absent.
-SER is the major site for synthesis of lipid.
-In animal cells lipid-like steroidal hormones are synthesized in SER.
+- Smooth endoplasmic reticulum (SER): Lacks ribosomes.
+Major site for lipid synthesis.
+In animal cells, steroidal hormones are synthesized in SER.

 - Densely stained reticular structures near the nucleus.